What Is a Derivative and How Do Derivatives Work?

 A major reason this danger is built into derivatives is because of something called counter-party risk.

-Most derivatives are based upon the person or institution on the other side of the trade being able to live up to the deal that was struck.
+Most derivatives are based on the person or institution on the other side of the trade being able to live up to the deal that was struck.
 If society allows people to use borrowed money to enter into all sorts of complex derivative arrangements, we could find ourselves in a scenario where everybody carries these derivative positions on their books at large values only to find that, when it's all unraveled, there's very little money there because a single failure or two along the way wipes everybody out with it.

 The problem becomes exacerbated because many privately written derivative contracts have built-in collateral calls that require a counterparty to put up more cash or collateral at the very time they are likely to need all the money they can get, accelerating the risk of bankruptcy.
 It is for this reason that billionaire Charlie Munger, long a critic of derivatives, calls most derivative contracts "good until reached for" as the moment you actually need to grab the money, it could very well evaporate on you no matter what you're carrying it at on your balance sheet.